zammad/zammad-admin-documentation/manage-macros.rst

 .. image:: images/manage/Zammad_Helpdesk_-_Macros4.jpg

-click on them and move the mouse pointer:
+select all relevant tickets, click, hold down the cursor and move it anywhere, like that:

 .. image:: images/manage/Zammad_Helpdesk_-_Macros5.jpg

-Now all macros are displayed and you can move all the tickets into it:
+Keep the cursor pressed and go to "Run Macro" so that you can see all active macros:

 .. image:: images/manage/Zammad_Helpdesk_-_Macros6.jpg